bayue48/blanja-mobile/README.md

 `npx react-native run-android`.

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
-Open [http://localhost:3000/](http://localhost:3000/) to view it in the browser.

-If you want to build, type `npm run build`.

 ## Screenshoots